This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In fact, today research demonstrates that black seed oil may aid health issues like asthma, hair loss and acne due to its anti-inflammatory and antibacterial properties.
 It may even help spur weight loss.

-While more research in humans is required to confirm many of these benefits, the benefits of black seed oil and black seed is promising.
+While more research in humans is required to confirm many of these effects, the benefits of black seed oil and black seed are promising.

-It has been grown for centuries for its aromatic and flavorful seeds that can be used as a culinary spice or as an herbal medicine.
+It has been grown for centuries for its aromatic and flavorful seeds that can be used as a culinary spice or herbal medicine.

 This oil is also commonly called black cumin seed oil.
 Be careful, as black seed should not be confused with true cumin (Cuminum cyminum), black pepper, black sesame or black cohosh.